-With the first design, a basket with pink triangle chevron band, I am breaking away from offering a set of 3 stacking baskets.
+With the first design, a basket with grey chevron detail (available HERE), I am breaking away from offering a set of 3 stacking baskets.
 From now on, baskets will be available in a single size, but I am considering including brief tips on customizing the size in the individual patterns.

 Crochet picture frames pattern collection